 Everyone is different.
 Obvs.

-Some people have responded immediately with an incredibly surprising, ‘You mean, that’s all you had to tell me?
+Some people have responded immediately with an incredibly surprising, “You mean, that’s all you had to tell me?
 So what?
-This doesn’t change how I feel about you.’
+This doesn’t change how I feel about you.”
 Others have needed more time to digest, to come back and ask me questions, and then to digest some more.
-Because of the taboo nature of STDs, it’s hard to decipher how anyone will react, but you always always deserve kindness and respect.
+Because of the taboo nature of STIs, it’s hard to decipher how anyone will react, but you always always deserve kindness and respect.

 In the end, some people may choose not to continue the relationship.
 This is an understandable reaction, even though it will probably break your heart.